wenlingchan/task-django/README.md

 python manage.py runserver 0.0.0.0:8000
 ```

-## Manage tasks with Django web API
+## Manage tasks with Django human-computer interface

 Open any browser and go to ```localhost:8000```.
 You will see a login page.

 <img src="screenshot1.png" alt="screen shot 1"/>

 Login as the initial user set in the previous section.
 Then you will see the admin page.
-Go to ```Tasks```.
+Click ```Tasks``` then you will see the list of tasks.

 <img src="screenshot2.png" alt="screen shot 2"/>